apache/pulsar-site/docs/concepts-throttling.md

       * Average publish size (`brk_ml_EntrySizeBuckets`): the average byte size per entry stored in the bookies when the broker receives a publish request.

-      * Average dispatch size (`entriesReadSize`/`entriesReadCount`): the average number of messages that have been delivered to the client.
+      * Average dispatch size (`entriesReadSize`/`entriesReadCount`): the average byte size per entry read from bookies, that is, the average byte size per entry sent to the client.

      The broker uses the average publish size in preference to the average dispatch size.
 If the average publish size is unavailable, then it uses the average dispatch size.
 When none of the two metrics are available, the broker only reads one entry at the first attempt.